Fiction. Short Stories. GenPop Books, 2018

 If luck is on an author’s side, a book reaches its audience at the right time.
 Elena Georgiou’s The Immigrant’s Refrigerator can confidently make this claim.
 Populated with a cast of characters that shine the light on what it means to be an outsider in the early part of the 21st century, this story collection takes its reader into the private lives of those who have entered a country legally, others who were forced to enter illegally, and the rest who call a country home as a result of birth; characters searching for what they need to sustain them on their journeys towards a future that will not only be a place of refuge, but also one of hope.

 Although immigrants aren’t the sole characters in Georgiou’s collection, they are the thread that binds its 12 quiet, yet powerful stories.
 Many are fleeing violence, like the Irish writer in the title story who’s running from the war that tore apart his family, or the Somali man living in Maine after years spent in a refugee camp.
-But some are just trying to fulfill the promise of a better life, like the Bolivian woman forced to work as a cleaning woman and a stripper to provide for her child.
-Georgiou uses repetitive imagery to tie the stories together along with themes of displacement and loneliness.
-What elevates this collection is that it is just as often the American characters in their own homeland who experience these feelings as they’re searching for the elusive thing called home or, more likely, simple human connection.
+But some are just trying to fulfill the promise of a better life, like the Bolivian woman forced to work as a cleaning woman and a stripper to provide for her child… Just as often, American characters in their own homeland … are searching for the elusive thing called home or, more likely, simple human connection.
 It is this mutual longing that shows characters’ shared humanity and the compassion and kindness that can help overcome differences.
 Georgiou’s timely collection will appeal to any reader interested in immigration issues.

 Elena Georgiou’s exquisite collection could not be more timely.
 At a moment when America’s political response to The Other is triggering a national crisis of conscience, these poignant stories remind us of the vital role that human compassion plays in bridging ethnic, cultural, and socioeconomic divides.
 Inside The Immigrant’s Refrigerator, the foreign and the familiar share and trade shelf space.
 Unspeakable sorrows and distant joys appear in the form of bacon, hummus, homemade bread.
 Papaya salad.
 Whatever the delicacy, Georgiou’s secret sauce is the essential goodness of humanity.
 Citizens of Maine nourish Somali immigrants with handcrafted chocolates.
 A refugee from Niger comforts his grieving host in Vermont by teaching her to savor Brie.
 Sustenance acquires profound meaning in these tales of endurance, hope, and the abiding power of quiet generosity.